In this gardening guide, I will walk you through the basics of how to repot a plant properly.

 Repot a plant right after you have purchased it from the local nursery.
 You never know how long the plant has been sitting in the same pot.
-So, it’s better to repot it immediately so that it moves out of the recovery period at its earliest.
+So, it’s better to repot it immediately to move out of the recovery period at its earliest.

 What happens if you don’t repot a plant?

-If you don’t repot a plant, you are gradually contributing to decreasing the plant’s life.
-Plants that are root bound, will be deprived of essential nutrients as the soil eventually gets poor.
+If you don’t repot a plant, you gradually decrease the plant’s life.
+Root-bound plants will be deprived of essential nutrients as the soil eventually gets poor.

-Therefore, repotting a plant one a year is crucial for a plant’s health.
+Therefore, repotting a plant once a year is crucial for a plant’s health.

-Repotting a plant comes with its own pros and cons.
-But what home gardener’s fear the most is killing the plant during the repotting process.
+Repotting a plant comes with its pros and cons.
+But what home gardeners fear the most is killing the plant during the repotting process.
 This is why I wrote this handy guide for all of us.

-I personally was often very unsure when to repot a plant and what needs to be done to keep the plant happy and healthy.
+I was often unsure when to repot a plant and what needed to be done to keep the plant happy and healthy.
 Initially, I was apprehensive that my plants might die and often preferred not to repot, even when needed.